Transfer Portal (Riverside Minor Hockey)

 So Why Choose RMHA?

 Cost: There are typically three cost components of travel hockey: a) base registration b) travel hockey fees c) team fees.
-RMHA has oversight for the first two and the travel team determines the third component.
-RMHA has not raised our registration fees for the past three seasons and at this time we do not believe we'll raise them for the 2025-26 season.
-Despite rising ice costs and other rising administrative costs, we have always been a fiscally responsible organization and been able to keep our expenses to a minimum while keeping registration costs lower than nearly every other member partner across Essex County.
-The second component, travel hockey fees, becomes more fluid each year and will become even more so this coming year as we introduce more development programming for our travel teams and as we incorporate travel coach stipends into our budgets.
-Despite those factors, we still believe that we'll be able to keep travel hockey fees consistent with 2024-25 rates.
-Whether there is a small increase or not, our travel fees are still lower than our counterparts across the league.
-Finally the team fees which are comprised of tournament fees, additional coach stipends, and other development factors, it should be noted here that those team fees can be supplemented through team fundraising.
-A successful fundraiser can yield hundreds if not thousands of dollars which means less money out of the family pocket.
-The point is that travel sports cost more than recreational / houseleague hockey and RMHA does everything within our power to keep those costs low for you.
+RMHA oversees the first two and the travel team determines the third component.
+RMHA has not raised our base registration fees for the past three seasons and have already voted not to raise them for the 2025-26 season.
+Despite rising ice costs and other rising administrative costs, we have always been a fiscally responsible organization and have kept our expenses to a minimum while keeping registration costs lower than other associations across Essex County.
+Travel sports cost more than recreational / houseleague hockey and RMHA does everything within our power to keep those costs low for you.
+Some divisions will see a small increase this year while others will see a decrease.
+Referee fees, coach clinics, and other travel-related costs have been reviewed carefully to determine the amount owing.

-Development: Travel hockey players expect a higher level of training and development throughout the season and RMHA will make a concerted effort to ensure that all players receive extra skills sessions throughout the season.
-RMHA will hire certified Development coaches / staff that will be scheduled for all our travel teams.
+Development: Travel hockey players expect a higher level of training and development throughout the season and RMHA will ensure all players receive extra skills sessions throughout the season.
+RMHA will hire certified development coaches/staff who will be scheduled for all our travel teams.
 We will also re-introduce skills sessions for some of our houseleague teams as well as we believe that a successful houseleague program is the foundation feed for our travel teams.

 Consistent Schedules: RMHA has one home...the WFCU Center.
 All our houseleague and travel teams practice and play (their home games) out of this one home.
 In addition, RMHA sets the team schedules by August of each year which means your team practices are consistent and known so you as a player and family can make definitive plans without wondering what your schedule will look like in December or February.
 We start our schedule right after Labor Day each year and we run through the end of March.
 Occasional schedule shifts will happen but overall your team calendar stay constant.
 That's important for families and for our players who may be involved in other activities.